 If you are wanting a thinner gel which is easier to drink, you could use a 9:1 ratio.
 This allows the chia drink to go down easier with more water and helps to promote hydration in the body.

-Consuming the chia seeds with a higher water ratio also helps the body adjust to taking the chia seeds.
+Eating the chia seeds with a higher water ratio also helps the body adjust to taking the chia seeds.

-Making A Basic Chia Seed Gel
+Making a Basic Chia Seed Gel

 Once you know the right ratio to use to make a chia seed gel, you would need to know how to make a basic gel.